-The MMG Board announced that Mr LI Liangang resigned as the Interim CEO and Executive Director, with effect from 24 April 2024.
+The MMG Board announced that Mr Li Liangang resigned as the Interim CEO and Executive Director, with effect from 24 April 2024.
 On behalf of the MMG Board, I extend our sincere thanks to Mr Li for his leadership, dedication and commitment to MMG over many years.

-I also welcome Mr CAO Liang who was appointed as the CEO and an Executive Director of the Company, with effect from 24 April 2024.
+I also welcome Mr Cao Liang who was appointed as the CEO and an Executive Director of the Company, with effect from 24 April 2024.

-And in May 2024, the MMG Board announced that the Company received notice of the resignation of Mr WEI Jianxian as Executive General Manager Americas and as a member of the Executive Committee effective 31 May 2024.
-Mr ZHAO Jing (Ivo) was appointed as the Interim Executive General Manager Americas from 1 June 2024.
+And in May 2024, the MMG Board announced that the Company received notice of the resignation of Mr Wei Jianxian as Executive General Manager Americas and as a member of the Executive Committee effective 31 May 2024.
+I am pleased to announce that Mr Zhao Jing (Ivo) has been appointed as Executive General Manager America, with effect from 1 September 2024.
+This follows three months in the role in an interim capacity.